 - 2.7 Although the Core Strategy has been adopted, some of the Local Plan policies are still 'saved' (i.e. they remain operational).
-These saved policies will gradually be superseded as the Council produces further DPDs and supplementary guidance. - 2.8 The following saved Local Plan policies are particularly relevant to the development of the Marchmont Farm site: - Policy 12: Infrastructure provision and phasing (partly superseded by Core Strategy Policy CS35) - Policy 13: Planning conditions and planning obligations - Policy 18: The size of new dwellings - Policy 21: Density of residential development - Policy 51: Development and transport impacts - Policy 54: Highway design - Policy 57: Provision and management of parking - Policy 111: Height of buildings - Policy 113: Exterior lighting - Policy 129: Storage and recycling of waste on development sites - 2.9 Some elements of the appendices to the Dacorum Borough Local Plan 1991-2011 have been superseded by the Core Strategy policies.
-However, for simplicity they are retained in their entirety, until updated and superseded by subsequent DPDs or decisions. - 2.10 The following Local Plan appendices are particularly relevant to the development of the Marchmont Farm site: - Appendix 1: Sustainability checklist - Appendix 3: Layout and design of residential areas - Appendix 5: Parking provision - Appendix 6: Open space and play provision - Appendix 8: Exterior lighting - 2.11 The Core Strategy and Site Allocations DPDs will take precedence where there is any conflict in content.
+These saved policies will gradually be superseded as the Council produces further DPDs and supplementary guidance. - 2.8 The following saved Local Plan policies are particularly relevant to the development of Marchmont Farm: - Policy 12: Infrastructure Provision and Phasing (partly superseded by Core Strategy Policy CS35) - Policy 13: Planning Conditions and Planning Obligations - Policy 18: The Size of New Dwellings - Policy 21: Density of Residential Development - Policy 51: Development and Transport Impacts - Policy 54: Highway Design - Policy 57: Provision and Management of Parking - Policy 111: Height of Buildings - Policy 113: Exterior Lighting - Policy 129: Storage and Recycling of Waste on Development Sites - 2.9 Some elements of the appendices to the Dacorum Borough Local Plan 1991-2011 have been superseded by the Core Strategy policies.
+However, for simplicity they are retained in their entirety, until updated and superseded by subsequent DPDs or decisions. - 2.10 The following Local Plan appendices are particularly relevant to the development of Marchmont Farm: - Appendix 3: Layout and Design of Residential Areas - Appendix 5: Parking Provision - Appendix 6: Open Space and Play Provision - Appendix 8: Exterior Lighting - 2.11 The Core Strategy and Site Allocations DPDs will take precedence where there is any conflict in content.